-Unfortunately, travelers joining our Galapagos Gay Cruise won’t see the local penguins.
+Unfortunately, travellers joining our Galapagos Gay Cruise won’t see the local penguins.
 These flightless wonders are only found on the west coast of Isabela Island and Fernandina Island.
 However, as the only species of penguin found north of the equator, we couldn’t NOT mention them.

 Although extremely unlikely, there’s a tiny chance you may spot the island’s handsome waved albatross.
-This large, elegant flier is one of the world’s rarest birds and can soar extraordinary lengths without rest.
+This large, elegant flier is one of the world’s rarest birds and can soar to extraordinary lengths without rest.

 Galapagos Animals: Land

-The endemic land iguana is a deep golden yellow, and can be found meandering through low shrubbery.
+The endemic land iguana is a deep golden yellow and can be found meandering through low shrubbery.
 They’re a fairly common sight on most islands.
 And despite their intimidating appearance, they tend to have a laissez-faire attitude towards tourists.